You’ve made the booking, but what’s next? Many people aren’t aware of the hair transplant patient journey.

 Having an idea about it will not only help you be prepared for what’s to come, but it will also make you feel less stressed.
 There are three stages of the whole process:

 - After the trip

-Before the Travel to Turkey for Hair Transplant
+What To Do Before You Travel to Turkey

 These are the things that you need to know about before you travel to Turkey for a hair transplant.

-If you do opt to undergo the procedure, you can secure your surgery package and enable us to begin planning your travel.
+If you do opt to undergo the procedure, you can secure your medical plan and enable us to begin planning your travel.

-After agreeing to the procedure, you will be in touch with the Reservations Team who will set to work on putting together a travel package on your behalf.
+After agreeing to the procedure, you will be in touch with the Reservations Team who will set to work on putting together a travel plan on your behalf.

 Many countries, including Turkey, will require travellers to obtain a visa to visit the country.
 Our reservations team can help you with the process by sending an invitation letter.

 UK citizens and some Europeans travelling for medical tourism do not need one.
 The citizens of the Republic of Ireland need to apply for an e-visa.

 The application can be filled out online.
 The e-visa can be downloaded or printed out after it is approved.
 A visa is also not a substitute for a passport.
 Patients should check the Turkish government website well in advance of travelling.